Resources

 AIMCP

-Why AI Agents Need a System of Record for Physical Environments
+Why AI Agents Need a System of Record for Sites

-AI models can reason over documents and code.
-The next frontier is physical-world data — but only if that data is structured, organised, and queryable.
-Here's what spatial AI infrastructure looks like.
+AI models reason over documents and code.
+The next frontier is physical-world data — but only if it is structured, organised, and queryable.

 May 12, 2026